 This fountain in the heart of Rockville provides nonstop water fun.
 A large circle surrounds 20 jets that continuously shoot water into the air, at heights that are about the size of an average adult.
 Kids can dry off while climbing the rocks on the nearby turf area, and parents can shop at the many stores that surround the square.
 This splash area is next to a street, so parents do need to pay extra attention.
 Plenty of parking and a covered pavilion make this one of Maryland's most accessible and comfortable cool-down destinations.
 The fountains are turned off during special events, so check the website for updates.

 RELATED: Best Swimming Lakes Near DC You Need to Discover

 The South Germantown Splash Park features a 280-jet water maze.
 Photo courtesy of the park

-Splash Pads and Spraygrounds in Northern Virginia
+Splash Pads, Splash Parks, and Water Playgrounds in Northern Virginia

 This nearly 20-acre park offers fun for the entire family.
 The splash pad has a water cannon, mini waterfalls, and bucket splashers and was designed with conservation in mind.
 A built-in recirculation system saves 82,000 gallons of water a month, making this spot one you can feel good about while enjoying a break from the heat.